shapeshed/shapeshed.com/content/posts/pattern_brushes_in_illustrator_part_one.md

-{
-  "title": "Pattern Brushes in Illustrator Part One", "date": "2007-08-07T00:00:00+01:00",
++++
+date = "2007-08-07T00:00:00+01:00"
-  "description": "Pattern Brushes in Illustrator are a great way to create complicated designs in no time.
-Part one shows an example of how to use Pattern Brushes with circles.", "tags": [
+description = "Pattern Brushes in Illustrator are a great way to create complicated designs in no time.
+Part one shows an example of how to use Pattern Brushes with circles." tags = ["Illustrator", "Design"] title = "Pattern Brushes in Illustrator Part One"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## A simple start